girishshankaran/my-website/README.md

 # Website

-This is git integration testing for Jira
+This is also  git integration testing for Jira

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.